-b) Analyze the harmony from mm.
+b) Analyze the harmony from m.
 41 - 46.

-c) If coda means stable tonic harmony, or pedal tones, where does the coda start?
+c) If coda means stable tonic harmony, in what measure does the coda start?

 d) If coda means the reappearance of the subject in the home key, where does the coda start?